SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/element.md

 ![Transform example.](figures/transformexample.png label=fig:transform)

+transform is something extra that is applied on top of position.
+For example if you want to have a short of animation, you would use transform as it is not taken into account by layouts

 #### Transform catches

 The message `transformDo:` can be applied at any moment during the life of an object.